CutePoisonX/PoisonConvert/README.md

 2) rm /opt/etc/PoisonConvert_Settings

+3) rm -r /opt/etc/PoisonConvert_Config-files

-and don't forget to remove the Config files and the log files.
+and don't forget to remove the other Config files and the log files.